Hedd Wyn (film): Plot

+As a farmer's son in the village of Trawsfynydd, Ellis Humphrey Evans composes poetry for local eisteddfodau under the bardic name Hedd Wyn ("Blessed Peace"), dreaming of being crowned Chief Bard at the National Eisteddfod.
+When, in August 1914, Britain declares war on Germany, several young men from Trawsfynydd join the British Army, including Ellis' friend Griff.
+Despite mounting pressure, Ellis refuses to enlist and says that he does not think he can kill anyone.

-On a train, Ellis encounters Jini Owen (Judith Humphreys), a young woman who admires his poetry.
+On a train, Ellis encounters Jini Owen, a young woman who admires his poetry.
 Noticing her interest in him, Ellis asks for Jini's address and sends her a letter.
 Soon the two are deeply in love.
-Simultaneously, Ellis develops a close friendship with Mary Catherine Hughes (Nia Dryhurst), the young woman who is his sister's teacher.
-He explains to her that, whenever a poem is lacking, he will cast it into the river, and that it will always return to him stronger.
-On a railway journey with Jini, Ellis encounters two hideously disfigured war veterans.
-Despite his sympathy for their plight, the soldiers accuse Ellis of cowardice for remaining a civilian.
-As he and Jini depart, one of the soldiers threatens to mail him a white feather.
-Ellis quips, "You don't have any wings, let alone feathers."

-Ultimately, Lizzie returns to the village with tuberculosis.
-After a church service, she informs Ellis that he was right about the war, which is a curse.
-Later, as Lizzie lies dying, Ellis visits her sickbed and promises to bring her to the National Eisteddfod.
-Soon afterwards, an official of the draft board arrives at the family farm and takes down the names of Ellis and his brother Bob (Ceri Cunnington), despite the resistance of Ellis' mother (Llio Silyn).
-As a result, the Crown informs the Evans family that one of their sons must enlist in the British Army.
+Not long afterwards, an official of the draft board arrives at the family farm and takes down the names of Ellis and his brother Bob, despite the resistance of Ellis' mother.
+As a result, the board informs the Evans family that one of their sons must enlist in the British Army.

 Although 17-year-old Bob longs to enlist instead, Ellis refuses to permit this.
-Horrified of losing him, Jini pleads with Ellis to let Bob enlist in his place.
-Enraged, Ellis says that, if Bob were injured or killed, he could never live with himself.
-With Jini seeing him off, Ellis departs by train to join the Royal Welch Fusiliers in Liverpool.
-Despite the insults showered on them by their English-speaking drill sergeant, Ellis and his fellow Fusiliers continue their training in good spirits and are sent to France.
+Horrified of losing him, Jini pleads with Ellis to let Bob enlist in his place but Ellis says he could never live with himself if Bob were injured or killed, so departs to join the Royal Welch Fusiliers in Liverpool and after training is sent to the front in France.
 Facing what may be his last chance to win the Eisteddfod, Ellis pleads with his platoon commander to send his awdl Yr Arwr (The Hero) via the Army Postal Service.
-The young officer, who is unable to read Welsh, at first refuses, suspecting the poem to be a coded message to the Germans.
-Eventually he relents, mails Ellis' submission, and praises him as "The Armageddon Poet".